 Why Soda Melts Your Bones

 Ever stopped to wonder what that fizzy, refreshing soda is doing to your bones?
-Despite its pleasing flavor, the reality of soda's components, such as high fructose corn syrup, phosphoric acid, and caffeine, can have a detrimental impact on our bones.
+Despite its pleasing flavor, the reality of soda's components, such as high fructose corn syrup, phosphoric acid, and caffeine, can harm our bones.

 The Hidden Dangers of Soda Consumption